 Yam, the god of the sea

-The sea is disordered and destructive and, in many cultures, the primordial chaos starts right from the water.
+The sea is disordered and destructive; in many cultures, the primordial chaos starts right from the water.
 This is why Yam, the god of the sea of the Phoenicians (and of the Canaanites in general), has many negative and evil aspects: to him, we owe the deadly storms and the destruction of the waves.
 God of Primordial Chaos, is associated in some way with the serpent Tiamat of the Babylonians.

 Due to his destructive nature, the other gods drove him from Mount Sappan, the Olympus of the Canaanite deities, and Yam retired to a palace in the dark abyssal depths.
 The Phoenicians owed their fortune to the sea, so it is astonishing that the divinity of the Sea was associated with chaos and disaster.